-It is likely that the Municipal Bond Agency, currently in the process of being set up, will be offering loans to Local Authorities in the near future.
-It is also hoped that the borrowing rates will be lower than those offered by the Public Works Loan Board (PWLB).
-The Commissioner intends to make use of this new source of borrowing as and when appropriate.
+It is possible that the Municipal Bond Agency, will be offering loans to Local Authorities in the near future at borrowing rates lower than those offered by the Public Works Loan Board (PWLB).
+The Commissioner intends to make use of this new source of borrowing if it becomes available.